arximboldi/lager/doc/architecture.rst

        action);
    }

 Notice that we take and return everything **by value**.
 This makes the function *pure*, even though we do use mutation inside the function---these mutations are contrained to local variables.
 This somewhat reconciles value-oriented design and procedural programming.
-We focus on the purity of our function interface, but in the implementation, you may choose a more functional or procedural style at your convenience to keep an idiomatic style.
+We focus on the purity of our function interface, but in the implementation, you may choose a more functional or procedural style at your convenience in an idiomatic C++ style.

 Also, don't be intimidated by that :cpp:class:`lager::visitor`, you can just mentally parse it as a ``switch``/``case`` on `std::variant`_.